deephaven/deephaven-core/README.md

 ## Installation

+Deephaven Community Core offers two server-side APIs: Python and Groovy.
+There are also client-side APIs for Python, Java, JavaScript, Go, and R.

-Deephaven Community Core can be used from both server- and client-side APIs.
-Server-side APIs allow users to connect directly to the Deephaven server and execute commands, write queries, and much more.
-Client-side APIs allow users to connect to a Deephaven server through a client application.
+The server-side APIs connect directly to the Deephaven server, allowing users to execute commands on it.
+Client-side APIs connect to an already-running server through a client application.

 See the following documentation links for installation instructions and more: